YK7188/YK_Lab/10-Lab: Windows Update Management with Intune/README.md

 - The message “Some settings are managed by your organization” did NOT appear
 - However, selecting Check for updates triggered download of 24H2 (instead of latest public version 25H2)

-> This indicated the Feature Update Policy was active
+> This indicates the Feature Update Policy is active

 <br>